-APPENDIX A
+APPENDIX A Grievance - Part 1

+Date:

+Name: IFO Grievance Representative

+Name:

+University: Mailing Address:

+Department:

+Sections of Agreement Claimed Violated

+1.

+2.

+3.

 Nature and Facts of Grievance (Description of the acts, decision or omission which gave rise to the grievance) Appropriate documents attached.

 Relief Requested (Remedy to be applied):

-Signature of Grievant

-Signature of Grievance Chairperson
+Signature of Grievant Signature of Grievance Chairperson

-I request a meeting at Step 1 of the grievance procedure.
+I request a meeting at Step 1 of the grieven ☐ do not ☐ do ance procedure.